jump-dev/Dualization.jl/docs/src/manual.md

 ## Conic Duality

-### MOI Duality
+### MOI stardard form and duality

 Conic duality is the starting point for MOI's duality conventions.
 When all functions are affine (or coordinate projections), and all constraint sets are closed convex cones, the model may be called a conic optimization problem.

+The following formulations follow strictly MOI´s definition of duality we shall refer to them as *MOI stardard form*.

-For conic-form minimization problems, the primal is:
+For minimization problems, the primal is:

 ```math
 \begin{align}